jevgenik/manuals/source/files/electronics/sensors/gps.rst

    as well as the precise time.

 It has become an essential tool for navigation, mapping, tracking, and timing synchronization in many industries and everyday activities.

+GPS systems consists of three main components:

+1. Space Segment: The space segment consists of a constellation of satellites that orbit the Earth and continuously transmit signals.
+2. Control Segment: The control segment consists of ground stations that monitor and control the satellites, ensuring they are functioning properly and providing accurate data.
+3. User Segment: The user segment consists of GPS receivers that receive and process the signals from the satellites to determine their own position and time.